 Simply put, when we’re motivated, we tend to do more.
-On a good day, personally, I’m able to blast through my to-do list when my motivation is high.
-However, when I’m lacking on that department, I might procrastinate and fail to accomplish everything on my plate.
+On a good day, personally, I'm able to blast through my to-do list when my motivation is high.
+However, when I’m lacking in that department, I might procrastinate and fail to accomplish everything on my plate.

 Motivation can also push our performance for the better.
-Aside from the quantity, we also improve on the quality of our work when we’re motivated.
-As a writer, for example, when the subject that I’m writing about excites me, I get more motivated to finish the piece and more satisfied by the outcome.
+Aside from the quantity, we also improve the quality of our work when we’re motivated.
+As a writer, for example, when the subject that I’m writing about excites me, I get more motivated to finish the piece and more satisfied with the outcome.

 The way we learn can also be affected by how motivated we are.
 According to memorization coach James Kwik, we’re more likely to learn something when we have a reason to learn it.
 This is where motivation comes in.
 Something as simple as remembering names will be easier when we’re motivated to do so.

 Staying motivated is beneficial for us, but, like any good thing, it’s not an easy feat.
-However, it’s not to say that’s it’s impossible.
+However, it’s not to say that it’s impossible.
 Feeling demotivated can come from a lot of things, and once you figure out what’s causing it, it’ll be more manageable to get past your roadblocks!

 Here are 5 things that can cause our lack of motivation and how to fix each one of them.